AccelByte/accelbyte-go-sdk/docs/samples/tic-tac-toe.md

 ### Game Client (AWS Lambda)
 - For matchmaking client sample application, go to `samples/tic-tac-toe/client` directory.
-- Configure environment variables for AccelByte Cloud connection or use JSON config file as mentioned in project's [README](../../samples/tic-tac-toe/README.md).
+- Configure environment variables for AccelByte Gaming Services connection or use JSON config file as mentioned in project's [README](../../samples/tic-tac-toe/README.md).
 - You can choose to configure user's credentials directly using JSON file or command line options.
 Refer to the README on how to use it.
 - Make sure you deploy Tic-Tac-Toe Lambda function first either on AWS or local.
 - Export the url `TIC_TAC_TOE_ENDPOINT`. eg. `http://127.0.0.1:3000` without `/{proxy+}`